How much is enough for an emergency fund, you ask?

 4-Medical problems.
 We all know how expensive health insurance is.
 And even then, almost all insurance plans don’t cover 100% of major procedures and medicine prescriptions.

 Oh, have I mentioned medical bills are one of the top reasons why Americans file for bankruptcy?
 Step one is to have great health insurance.
 Step two is to have an emergency fund on hand.
+Step three is to try to stay healthy in the first place!

 Now, how much is enough for an emergency fund?

 This will be up to the individual and unique circumstances.
 Many of you know of Dave Ramsey.
 He created Financial Peace University.
-His program recommends a 6 month emergency fund.
+His program recommends a 6-month emergency fund.

 I tend to agree with him.
 Some financial experts recommend more than that but most agree that 6 months is a nice cushion to have if an emergency arises.